Urtopia Carbon Joy Review | Light, Simple, and Lots of Fun

 Urtopia Carbon Joy Review: Range Test

-At the time of writing, other utility bikes we tested averaged roughly 33 and 59 miles in this test while carrying batteries that averaged 703 Wh.
-So, while the Carbon Joy’s Eco and Turbo mode tests yielded respectively around 8.5 and 23.5 miles less than average, it also had roughly 174 Wh (about 25%) less battery capacity.
+At the time of writing, similar bikes we tested averaged roughly 33 and 59 miles while carrying batteries that averaged 703 Wh.
+So, while the Carbon Joy’s Turbo Mode test gave us around 8.5 miles less than average, it also had roughly 174 Wh (about 25%) less battery capacity.
+This makes its Eco Mode test, which went beyond the average by nearly 16 miles, that much more impressive!

-In truth, the bike did well for its specs.
-Based on the bike’s 500W motor and 529-Wh battery, we calculated an estimate of 18.4 miles and 64 minutes of ride time for our Turbo mode test.
+In truth, the bike did well for its specs, even in its highest assist level.
+Based on the bike’s 500W motor and 529 Wh battery, we calculated an estimated 18.4 miles and 64 minutes of ride time for our Turbo mode test.
 Its real-world results exceeded our expectations by roughly 6 miles and 20 minutes, showing a 34% increase in efficiency that is potentially due to its torque sensor.

 Keep in mind that our testing was done with the bike set to Class 2 speeds and without carrying cargo on the rack; users should expect fewer miles when riding faster or carrying extra weight.
 The bike does include a 4-amp fast charger, so when a recharge is necessary, it should only take a little over 3.5 hours.